 The most effective method that I have found to control my pre-race anxiety is the combined use of imagery and breathing techniques.
-Parnabas, Mahamood, Parnabas, & Abdullah (2014) found that imagery and controlled breathing have the ability to improve sport performance by reducing stress and feelings of anxiety.
+Parnabas, Mahamood, Parnabas, and Abdullah (2) found that imagery and controlled breathing have the ability to improve sport performance by reducing stress and feelings of anxiety.
 In my case, there has been a noticeable increase in performance because I have been able to calm myself and sleep better before races.
 For example, back in 2013 when I once again toed the line at the U.S. Mountain Running Championships, I came into the race with a full week of solid sleep and my pre-race anxiety in check.
 In 2009, I blew up midway through the race.
 In 2013, I stuck to my pre-race plan and moved up to earn a qualifying spot on the U.S. team to compete at the World Mountain Running Championships.
 Obviously there were many factors that went into those two races, but getting to the line rested and relaxed in 2013 gave me a big advantage that I was missing in 2009.

 What follows in the rest of this article is a basic guideline to help you develop your relaxation skills.